jarrodmillman/pose-stats/description.md

 developer guidelines, testing infrastructure, and release management.

-In contrast to `R`, the statistical software environment in Python is most recognizable as larger foundational data-structure and algorithmic libraries such as `numpy` \cite{harris2020array}, `scipy` \cite{virtanen2020scipy}, `pandas` \cite{mckinney-proc-scipy-2010}, `networkx` \cite{hagberg2008}, `scikit-image` \cite{vanderwalt2014scikit}, and `scikit-learn` \cite{scikit-learn}.
-By and large, these well-established statistical software libraries adhere to best practices in software development \cite{millman2014developing}.
+In contrast to `R`, the statistical software environment in Python is most recognizable as larger foundational data-structure and algorithmic libraries such as NumPy \cite{harris2020array}, SciPy \cite{virtanen2020scipy}, pandas \cite{mckinney-proc-scipy-2010}, NetworkX \cite{hagberg2008}, scikit-image \cite{vanderwalt2014scikit}, and scikit-learn \cite{scikit-learn}.
+By and large, these well-established software libraries adhere to best practices in software development \cite{millman2014developing}.
 Other than publishing to the central, general Python Packaging Index, there is no coordinating mechanism similar to `CRAN` for loosely organizing small or experimental packages in Python into applicable, domain- or method-specific "stacks".

-The proposed OSE provides a "best of both worlds" solution: a place where statistical packages for scientific Python can be explored and developed, while distributing knowledge on software engineering methodology to their developers and to statisticians at large.
+The proposed OSE provides a place where statistical packages for scientific Python can be explored and developed, while distributing knowledge on software engineering methodology to their developers and to statisticians at large.
-Since this knowledge is shared with all practitioners, not just those focused on software development in Python, it will likely permeate across computational ecosystems, resulting in the cross-pollination of modern software engineering and healthy community practices.
+Shared knowledge and experiences will likely permeate across computational ecosystems, resulting in the cross-pollination of modern software engineering and healthy community practices.

 ## Pilot Projects

 We selected two pilot projects to inform the needs of an OSE in statistical Python.
 They are intentionally at different phases of maturity and have different emphases.
 The first aims to provided data science practitioners with state of the art algorithms for generalized linear models; the second aims to educate students and researchers on foundational statistical methods.
-By examining the needs of the developer and user communities of these two packages we aim to learn not only what functionality is missing, but also how community, onboarding, and engineering practices can be improved.
+By examining the needs of the developer and user communities of these two packages, we aim to learn not only what functionality is missing, but also how community, onboarding, and engineering practices can be improved.
 Furthermore, we want to better understand how an OSE can, in the longer term, support and sustain such efforts.

 <!--